ogbeiedward/ogbeiedward/README.md

 ## Hi guys 👋

 - 🔭 I’m currently adding more skills to my repertoire
-- 🌱 I’m working on becoming proficient in Python
+- 🌱 I’m working on becoming proficient in ML
-- 👯 Looking to collaborate on any open source projects
+- 👯 Looking to collaborate on any ML projects
 - 👀 I’m passionate about solving problems
 - ✨ Invite me to networking events
 - 💬 Ask me about my projects!